Viacheslav S. Kutuzov

 We reshape the role of tax in your life...

-We provide our clients with the personalized short- and long-term tax planning solutions in form of a detailed a roadmap of financial, administrative and managerial transformations, which aimed to optimize their finances both domestically and overseas.
+We provide our clients with the personalized short- and long-term tax planning solutions in form of a detailed a roadmap of financial, administrative and managerial transformations, which aimed at optimizing their finances both domestically and overseas.
 Scrutinizing every line of the tax return and business plan, we may offer our clients the most balanced and reliable ways of overall tax burden minimization or deferring the current tax liability.
 We are specialized in double taxation minimization under U.S. international tax treaties.

 Our practice is based on the ten strategies of tax minimization.